 Read more of my thoughts on this topic here, in my reflections on the 2016 survey.
 And spend time in prayer, being honest about your motivations, needs and convictions.

-If you choose to monetize, look for resources like this that specifically address the struggle Christians have with this topic.
+If you choose to monetize, look for resources that specifically address the struggle Christians have with this topic.

 How Can I Serve You